sjkp/Microsoft-teams-docs/teams/connectors.md

 For full details on the available options on cards, see [Office 365 Connectors API Reference](https://dev.outlook.com/Connectors/Reference).

-To learn how you can register your connector so that it shows up in the Microsoft Teams connector catalog, see [Connectors Developer Dashboard Beta Guide](https://dev.outlook.com/Connectors/ConnectButton).
+To learn how you can register your Office 365 Connector so that it shows up in the Microsoft Teams connector catalog, see [Connectors Developer Dashboard Beta Guide](https://dev.outlook.com/Connectors/ConnectButton).

 **TODO: reviewers** Is this correct?
 Can developers register their connectors, or do we not support that developer portal yet?
 (I know we don't support the 'Connect to Office 365' button, but what about the rest of it?
 Thanks!)